Paige VanZant Sends Temperatures Soaring In Plunging Red Bikini

 “It should be illegal to be that [fire emoji]!!!” one person wrote.

-“Beautiful it’s 65 here in SD!,” another commented alongside a heart eye face.
+“Beautiful it’s 65 here in SD!,” a second commented alongside a heart eye face.

-“So beautiful,” a third comment read alongside three red hearts.
+“So beautiful,” a third comment read with three red hearts added.

 “Diosa,” another wrote in Spanish with several heart eye faces, which translates in English (via Google Translate) to “Goddess.”